akhoury/nodebb-plugin-import/README.md

         "_name": "Category 1", // REQUIRED

-        "_description": "it's about category 1", // REQUIRED
+        "_description": "it's about category 1", // OPTIONAL

         "_order": 1 // OPTIONAL, defauls to its index + 1 in the _cids.json array